Theodor von Cramer-Klett

-Theodor von Cramer-Klett (born September 27, 1817, in Nuremberg; died April 5, 1884, in Aschau im Chiemgau) was a German entrepreneur and banker.
+Theodor Freiherr von Cramer-Klett (September 27, 1817, in Nuremberg – April 5, 1884, in Aschau im Chiemgau) was a German entrepreneur and banker.

 Life

 His father was Albert Johann Cramer and his mother was Felicitas Falcke, daughter of entrepreneur Johann Caspar Falcke in Nuremberg.
+Together with German entrepreneur Wilhelm von Finck and Carl von Thieme he founded company Munich Re in April 1880.
 He was owner of German company Maschinenbau Actiengesellschaft Nürnberg, which became 1898 German company MAN.
 Cramer-Klett was founder of German company Süddeutsche Bodencreditbank AG and co-founder of private bank Merck, Christian & Co, which became later Merck Finck & Co, and of German insurance company Münchener Rückversicherungs-Gesellschaft.